umarfaruq43/requirement-analysis/README.md

 3. **Efficient Resource Utilization**
    - Provides a solid roadmap for the project, enabling better planning of time, budget, and manpower.
    - Ensures that developers focus on building features that directly support business and user needs.

+## 🔑 Key Activities in Requirement Analysis

+Requirement Analysis involves several structured activities that ensure the system requirements are well-understood, documented, and validated.
+The five key activities are:

+- **Requirement Gathering**
+  - Collecting high-level information from stakeholders about what they need from the system.
+  - Involves initial discussions, reviewing business documents, and studying the existing system (if any).

+- **Requirement Elicitation**
+  - Digging deeper to uncover explicit and hidden requirements.
+  - Uses techniques such as interviews, questionnaires, workshops, observation, and brainstorming sessions.

+- **Requirement Documentation**
+  - Recording requirements in a structured and accessible format (e.g., Software Requirement Specification - SRS).
+  - Ensures requirements are written clearly, concisely, and unambiguously.

+- **Requirement Analysis and Modeling**
+  - Examining requirements for feasibility, consistency, completeness, and prioritization.
+  - Creating models and diagrams (e.g., use case diagrams, data flow diagrams) to visualize system interactions.

+- **Requirement Validation**
+  - Verifying that documented requirements accurately represent stakeholder needs.
+  - Conducted through reviews, walkthroughs, and prototyping to ensure correctness and completeness.